Selling Your Twin Cities Home

 Twin Cities Metro Market Data Still Strongly Favors Sellers

 Spring has officially arrived!
 Birds singing, flowers blooming, temperatures rising and “Home for Sale” signs popping up on front lawns like mushrooms in the forest after a rain shower.
 Now I have not seen any robins yet at my bird feeder, no crocus popping their colorful little heads out of the dirt or forsythia in bloom.
 What I have witnessed is platoons of serious home buyers out in the market place.
 Sounds like we have an active market filled with buyers holding pre-approvals, down payments and closing costs in their eager ready-to-buy hands.
 Isn’t that great?
 Let’s take a closer look and see why the best time to sell your Twin Cities home is in the early spring.

-The Best of 2015 simply had to include this post by Joe Houghton originally published this past June.
-Not only has he presented some fabulous and inexpensive ideas to boost the curb appeal of your home, he has curated some great information from some great sites like Better Homes and Gardens and also offered up some great DIY tips from bloggers like Bella Tucker and First Home Love as well.
+Sell your home fast by starting with the first impression.
+Here are 15 fabulous and inexpensive ideas to boost the curb appeal of your home, he has curated some great information from some great sites like Better Homes and Gardens and also offered up some great DIY tips from bloggers like Bella Tucker and First Home Love as well.

 In life, you get one chance to make a first impression.
 It can be the determining factor in getting the job, securing the client, or closing the deal.
 When you are selling your home, the same holds true.
 The first impression a potential buyer has of your house, be it online or in person can have a significant influence not only on an offer price but how quickly you receive one.

 When buyers are presented with a property that has great curb appeal, it draws them in with a smile.
 Reversely, if your home looks untidy and ill kept from the outside, buyers are going to have the impression that the property has not been well cared for, and it may even have them saying, “Next please”, without so much as an inside peek.